 By the release of their second album, Daydream, in March 1966, the band's songwriting chops had fully blossomed, particularly Sebastian's, who wrote or co-wrote all but one of the songs.
 The album's first single, "You Didn't Have to Be So Nice" reached #10 on the Hot 100 and married a signature Yanovsky riff with a galloping piano part to form an indelible hook.
 The title track, a mid-tempo reverie with an ace whistling solo, did even better, soaring to #2.
 Skipping ahead a few decades, the album cut "Butchie's Tune" was used to great effect in season five of Mad Men.

 The band soon returned with Hums of the Lovin' Spoonful.
 Consciously working in different styles, the band essayed country ("Nashville Cats"), folk balladry ("Rain on the Roof") and psych- tinged rock ("Summer in the City"), among other sounds.
 This time, all the songs were originals and it was the last full album recorded by the original quartet.
 It stands as a triumphant ending to one of the most exciting chapters in the American rock story of the 1960s, a perfect encapsulation of a time when it seemed anything was possible in music.

-Sourced from the original Kama Sutra mono masters, these masterpieces are pressed at RTI on 180gm vinyl, and are also available as limited edition compact discs!
+Sourced from the original Kama Sutra mono masters, these masterpieces are on limited edition compact disc and are also available on 180gm vinyl!